 Ranges work on HTTP, FTP, FILE (since 7.18.0), and RTSP (since 7.20.0) transfers only.
-CURLOPT\RESUME\FROM Pass a long as parameter.
+CURLOPT_RESUME_FROM Pass a long as parameter.
 It contains the offset in number of bytes that you want the transfer to start from.
 Set this option to 0 to make the transfer start from the beginning (effectively disabling resume).
 For FTP, set this option to -1 to make the transfer start from the end of the target file (useful to continue an interrupted upload).
 When doing uploads with FTP, the resume position is where in the local/source file libcurl should try to resume the upload from and it will then append the source file to the remote target file.
-CURLOPT RESUME FROM LARGE Pass a curl\off\t as parameter.
+CURLOPT RESUME FROM LARGE Pass a curl_off_t as parameter.
 It contains the offset in number of bytes that you want the transfer to start from.
 (Added in 7.11.0) CURLOPT CUSTOMREQUEST Pass a pointer to a zero terminated string as parameter.
-It will be used instead of GET or HEAD when doing an HTTP request, or instead of LIST or NLST when doing a FTP directory listing.
-This is useful for doing DELETE or other more or less obscure HTTP requests.
-Don't do this at will, make sure your server supports the command first.
-When you change the request method by setting CURLOPT\CUSTOMREQUEST to something, you don't actually change how libcurl behaves or acts in regards to the particular request method, it will only change the actual string sent in the request.
-For example: if you tell libcurl to do a HEAD request, but then change the request to a "GET" with CURLOPT\CUSTOMREQUEST you'll still see libcurl act as if it sent a HEAD even when it does send a GET.
-To switch to a proper HEAD, use CURLOPT\NOBODY, to switch to a proper POST, use CURLOPT POSTFIELDS and so on.
-Restore to the internal default by setting this to NULL.
+It can be used to specify the request instead of GET or HEAD when performing HTTP based requests, instead of LIST and NLST when performing FTP directory listings and instead of LIST and RETR when issuing POP3 based commands.
+This is particularly useful, for example, for performing a HTTP DELETE request or a POP3 DELE command.
+Please don't perform this at will, on HTTP based requests, by making sure your server supports the command you are sending first.
+When you change the request method by setting CURLOPT_CUSTOMREQUEST to something, you don't actually change how libcurl behaves or acts in regards to the particular request method, it will only change the actual string sent in the request.
+For example: